Tushar-Indurjeeth/Nano-POS/README.md

 - **Database:** PostgreSQL, accessed directly using the `pg` client with raw SQL queries for maximum flexibility and control over database operations.
 - **Database Connection Management:** `pg.Pool` is utilized for efficient and robust database connection pooling.
 - **Environment Variables:** `dotenv` is used to manage sensitive configuration and database credentials, separating them from the codebase.
-- **Performance Optimization:** React Compiler is enabled (`reactCompiler: true`) to automatically optimize React component re-renders.
+- **Performance Optimization:** React Compiler is enabled to automatically optimize React component re-renders.
 - **API Design:** RESTful API endpoints are implemented using Next.js Route Handlers.
 - **Transactional Integrity:** Database transactions (`BEGIN`, `COMMIT`, `ROLLBACK`) are employed for critical operations like checkout to ensure data consistency and atomicity.
 - **Idempotency:** The checkout API implements idempotency using an `X-Idempotency-Key` header to prevent duplicate transactions.